-Successful Circumcised Patient
+Successful Uncircumcised Patient

-Image 10 & 11 show the normal uncircumcised male with normal foreskin function
+Image 10 & 11 show the normal uncircumcised male with normal foreskin function.

 Image 12 shows a penile shaft girth enhancement, but the problem is not evident.